 Be part of the conversation shaping LNG’s future in maritime—we look forward to welcoming you.

 Interested in seeing who you might meet at LNG Bunkering North America 2025?
-Download our early attendee list to view the organizations that will be joining us this year!
+Download our attendee list to view the organizations that will be joining us this year!

 The RFS program aims to reduce greenhouse gas emissions and promote renewable fuels in the United States.
 Renewable fuels are produced from renewable biomass and reduce the amount of fossil fuels in transportation fuel, heating oil, and jet fuel.
 A Renewable Identification Number (RIN) is assigned to each gallon of renewable fuel, and obligated parties must meet Renewable Volume Obligations (RVO) to achieve renewable fuel targets.
 However, renewable fuels used in ocean-going vessels currently do not generate RINs.